Updated on March 21, 2019

 Runs in the East River between 47th and 86th streets.
-It can be reached by taxi by the Queensboro bridge, metro (Line F), or the most interesting and popular way, by cable car.
+It can be reached by taxi, Uber or on foot by the Queensboro bridge, metro (Line F), or the most interesting and popular way, by cable car.
 You can take it nearby the entrance of the bridge, on the 2nd Avenue and 60th st. It costs the same as the subway or bus using the MetroCard ($ 2.75).

-At the southern end, the Franklin Roosevelt Four Freedoms Park was built.
+At the southern end, little Franklin Roosevelt Four Freedoms Park was built.

 You can only get there by the free ferry from Downtown terminal, operating only during the summer months.
 This island is constantly renewed and the intention is to create a large park and leisure center for Newyorkers and visitors.